Jim Gilchrist

 James Walter Gilchrist Jr. is an American political activist and the co-founder and president of The Minuteman Project, an activist group whose aim is to prevent illegal immigration across the southern border of the United States.

 Early life

 Gilchrist served in the U.S. Marine Corps and received a Purple Heart medal while in the infantry during the Vietnam War, 1968 - 1969.

 Minuteman Project

 Gilchrist and Chris Simcox are widely recognized as the founders of the Minuteman Project.
-They founded the organization on October 1, 2004.
+They founded the organization in August 2004.
 The two staged a month-long border watch project in April 2005, and that event catapulted the Minuteman movement into the national spotlight.
 Gilchrist chose to locate the project in Arizona because there was a disproportionately large number of undocumented immigrants crossing the border in that state.

 Political views

 Gilchrist holds conservative views on education, health care, and taxes.
 He was registered with the American Independent Party, the California affiliate of the Constitution Party, but has since re-registered as a Republican, and is an adamant supporter of immigration enforcement, law enforcement, and the military.
 He announced his endorsement of Mike Huckabee for President in December 2007.
 The personal endorsement of Huckabee by Gilchrist met with strong criticism from other Minutemen and anti-illegal immigration activists.

 During the 2016 presidential election, Gilchrist felt that the building of a wall and mass deportation directly aligned with the Minuteman Project's missions.
 Gilchrist stated that he felt that his goals were reaffirmed and accomplished upon his observation of such widespread awareness of immigration issues.
 He initially supported Ted Cruz for president, who openly criticized Barack Obama's policy of amnesty, and he was a consistent opponent against Obama's push for immigration reform.